tournesol-app/tournesol/infra/README.md

 - api.tournesol.app
 - api.staging.tournesol.app

-Your proxy is now available in your browser actions.
-Select the option use proxies based on their predefined patterns and priorities, in order to automatically use the created proxy when the requested URLs match the defined patterns.
+Your proxy is now available in your browser actions, but an SSH connection to the staging server is still required to complete the process.

-Now create an SSH connection to the target server by using an application-level port fowarding.
-This will forward all connections to the local port 8080 over the secure channel.
+Finally create an SSH connection to the target server by using an application-level port fowarding.
+This will forward all connections to the local port `8080` over the secure channel.

 ```shell
 sudo ssh -N -D 8080 staging.tournesol.app
 ```

-Run this command in addition each time you want to access the back end admin interface.
+Run this command in a terminal and activate the proxy from your browser actions to make the admin interface accessible (use the option "use proxies based on their predefined patterns and priorities" to proxy only requests targetting the configured HTTP addresses).

 ```
 https://api.staging.tournesol.app/admin/
 ```

-Close the SSH connection when you are done.
+Close the SSH connection and disable the proxy when you are done.

 ## Dump Tournesol DB